Learning

 We often go on walks around the local environment.
 We like to visit the Bowes Museum grounds where children have lots of open space to explore.
 We like to visit the local park where children enjoy finding their own ways of moving around the play equipment whilst being supported and encouraged by their carers.

-Children in the Rising Star’s Room enjoy visiting the library on a weekly basis, choosing books to bring back to Nursery and having a story read to them by the librarian whilst they are there.
+Children in the Rising Star’s Room and Preschool enjoy visiting the library on a weekly basis, choosing books to bring back to Nursery and having a story read to them by the librarian whilst they are there.

 We do regular baking and cooking in all rooms, children are actively involved in preparing vegetables, measuring ingredients, cutting and stirring and the most important part – eating it!